alephium/www/src/content/blog/2021-08-27_Introducing-ALPH-8381dbd9f88d/index.md

 description: 'We’re happy to announce that the Alephium token ticker symbol is officially ALPH.'
 ---

-We’re happy to announce that the Alephium token ticker symbol is officially ALPH.

----

 ### Introducing ALPH

 <figure id="4d2d" class="graf graf--figure graf-after--h3">